bitsmuggler/script-loading-demo/README.md

 <p>...</p>
 ```

-* defer tells the browser to continue processing the HTML and load the script in the background (non-blocking)
+* ``defer`` tells the browser to continue processing the HTML and load the script in the background (non-blocking)
+* ``defer``marked scripts will be executed in their defined order
 * The event DOMContentLoaded is only fired after all defer scripts.
+* doesn't block the parsing of the apge

 ### Use Cases